kongmunist/Vision-Pro-Head-Hand-Tracking-Demo/README.md

 ===========
 I didn't find any minimal code examples for hand and head tracking on Vision Pro, so I wrote one.

 The app places markers on each hand joint (and one elbow joint), and places an object above you that tracks your head.
-Tested on visionOS 1.0 and 1.1

 (Multicolored wrist joint is because two of the joint names map to the same point)
 ![Single hand with trackers](README_media/singlehand.png)